phucvu-nyu/bst236/docs/chapter_appendix/installation.md

 install.packages("httpgd")
 ```

-3. Configure VS Code:
+1. Configure VS Code.
+Please refer to the [VS Code R Tutorial](https://code.visualstudio.com/docs/languages/r) for all the steps.
+We just list the key steps here:
       - Install the R extension
       - Set radian path in VS Code settings:
              - For Windows: Set `r.rterm.windows` to the path of radian (typically `%USERPROFILE%\AppData\Local\Programs\Python\Python3x\Scripts\radian.exe`)
              - For macOS/Linux: Set `r.rterm.mac` or `r.rterm.linux` to the output of `which radian`

 ## Optional software